-- S9 The gas cylinder must have been issued an approval certificate by an officially recognized approving institution in its country of manufacture. - S10 The gas cylinder (for storage) must be firmly and safely mounted on the robot, with at least two fixed points that are more than 1/5 of its length apart or with one fixed surface that is more than 1/5 of its length.
+- S8 Any mechanism for using or storing gas (cylinders for storage, cylinders for propulsion, air spring, etc.) must come with an approval certificate or nameplate stamp that is easy to inspect when required. - S9 If a gas cylinder (for storage) is still within its service life, it must be returned to the factory for maintenance within the period specified by the user manual or product label, after which the proof of maintenance must be submitted. - S10 The gas cylinder must have been issued an approval certificate by an officially recognized approving institution in its country of manufacture. - S11 The gas cylinder (for storage) must be firmly and safely mounted on the robot, with at least two fixed points that are more than 1/5 of its length apart or with one fixed surface that is more than 1/5 of its length.
 The gas cylinder (for storage) and pipe must be protected to avoid any damage caused by tumbling over, collision, rotation or faulty moving parts.
 The cylinder's opening must not be exposed, so as to prevent it from being hit and damaged by projectiles.
-To ensure safety, the cylinder's opening must be kept horizontal or facing up. - S11 The gas cylinder (for storage) should be mounted in a way that the cylinder and the gas pipe never touch the ground, regardless of how the robot spins around. - S12 No inflammables are allowed to be within 50mm from the gas cylinder. - S13 All gas pipes and parts must be able to withstand the maximum working pressure of the system.
-It is recommended for a safety relief valve to be installed on the low-pressure gas circuits
+To ensure safety, the cylinder's opening must be kept horizontal or facing up. - S12 The gas cylinder (for storage) should be mounted in a way that the cylinder and the gas pipe never touch the ground, regardless of how the robot spins around. - S13 No inflammables are allowed to be within 50 mm from the gas cylinder. - S14 All gas pipes and parts must be able to withstand the maximum working pressure of the system.
+It is recommended for a safety relief valve to be installed on the low pressure gas circuits